-The LJCC shall consist of:-
+The LJCC shall consist of:

-Nine member representatives.
+Seven member representatives.
 They shall be appointed to constitute the employer's side.
-In addition, either the Leader or Deputy Leader of the Council and either the Leader or Deputy Leader of the Opposition may attend each meeting with full speaking and voting powers.
+In addition, either the Leader or Deputy Leader of the Council and either the Leader or Deputy Leader of the Opposition may attend each meeting with full speaking powers.

-Nine employee representatives appointed to constitute the employees' side, comprising representatives of all employees of the Council.
-These representatives will be nominated and recognised shop stewards of the trade unions and nominated jointly by them and ensuring fair representation based on proportionality from the unions ie:-
+Seven employee representatives appointed to constitute the employees' side, comprising representatives of all employees of the Council.
+These representatives will be nominated and recognised shop stewards of the trade unions and nominated jointly by them and ensuring fair representation based on proportionality from the unions.